Marunizer/Noni/README.md

 FIREBASE

+MIGHT Work because I have included my  google-services.json but if it doesn't , please delete this file, although I think firebase would just overwrite it later anyway

 Once, done with all of the above, the app will still not work and you will have an error with Glide in RestaurantViewActivity.java until Firebase is properly integrated with Android Studio.